ramesaliyev/hello-react-redux/README.md

 ### 02 With React
 Continuation of the Primitive folder with adding react.
 These examples also from "**Getting Started with Redux**".
 And they also have jsbin.com url.
 If urls not working consult above.

-### 03 Restructured
+### 03 Structured
 This folder contains first form of "**Building React Applications with Idiomatic Redux**" course content.
 You can also navigate to [ramesaliyev/todos](https://github.com/ramesaliyev/todos) repo (*forked from gaearon/todos*) to see step-by-step evolution (follow evolution via well-named branches) of this structured version of todo app.

 ### 04 Enhanced
-Continuation of the Restructured folder by watching "**Building React Applications with Idiomatic Redux**" course.
+Continuation of the Structured folder by watching "**Building React Applications with Idiomatic Redux**" course.
 This folder contains last shape of example.
 Consult above if you want to check step-by-step evolution.

 ---
 Note: Some of examples contains Turkish inline descriptions in it.
 And it gonna stay that way for Turkish users.